AshKumar0807/multimodal_rag_sih/README.md

 5. Run the Streamlit app:
    streamlit run app.py
 6. Ingest files from the sidebar, then ask queries or use live recorder/upload an audio query.

+NOTE: you must have ffmpeg installed in your system path